Brazil Work Permit

 - Work under a Brazilian-ruled employment contract;

-- Employee of a foreign company allowed into the country as an intern at a subsidiary or Brazilian branch, provided that the foreign company abroad pays them.
+- An employee of a foreign company allowed into the country as an intern at a subsidiary or Brazilian branch provided that the foreign company abroad pays them.

-- Foreigner who comes to Brazil without employment bond with a national company to transfer technology and/or to provide technical assistance, arising from a contract, cooperation agreement or arrangement between a foreign legal entity and a Brazilian entity.
+- A foreigner who comes to Brazil without employment bond with a national company to transfer technology and/or to provide technical assistance, arising from a contract, cooperation agreement or arrangement between a foreign legal entity and a Brazilian entity.

 - Technical assistance: contact the Brazilian company and ask them to apply for a permit from the Ministry of Labor; once it is approved, you will be eligible to apply for a Temporary Visa V through our office;